 With the moon's horns pointing away from the sun, I am reminded more of symbolism concerning Taurus, the bull, and various horned deities.

 61 Rocks and hill before the savannah.
 (14:45)

-Again we have shots that again reset us in the illusion of reality, however still, before we return to the Smithsonian museum of natural history theater.
+We have shots that again reset us in the illusion of reality, however still, before we return to the museum of natural history theater.

 62 Same area as shot 25 where the panther attacked the hominid.
 (14:50)

-We also see that Kubrick is using the same front screen projection here as in shot 25, the color having been changed slightly to be less green.
+We also see that Kubrick is using, in shot 62, the same front screen projection as in shot 25, the color having been changed slightly to be less green.
 The bones on the ground in shot 62 are the same as in shot 25.
-Shot 25 began with several other hominids in the background who fled when the panther attacked.
-As Moonwatcher sits and examines the bones, the other hominids again exit making this a private revelation for Moonwatcher.
+Shot 25 began with several other hominids in the background who fled when the panther attacked, and as Moonwatcher sits and examines the bones, the other hominids in the background again exit, making this a private revelation for Moonwatcher.
 With the others leaving, I would wonder if it's being suggested that this revelation Moonwatcher will have is as dangerous as the panther, a parallel being drawn.
 But I think ultimately we are having one of the deja vu style repetitions that Kubrick uses throughout his work.
 Things worked out one way originally.
 Now, revisited, they will work out another way.

 63 Medium shot of Moonwatcher sitting down amidst the bones.
 (15:02)

 Moonwatcher begins digging, as if foraging, and the other hominids quickly depart screen right.
 He digs a little more then stops and raises his head in a more reflective position.

 64 The monolith.
 (15:17)